Keyfactor/ansible-collection-keyfactor-platform/modules/keyfactor/README.md

 ### Note
-	> **Important**: The keyfactor address should to contain a traling / for sources field to work as intended.
+	**Important**: The keyfactor address should to contain a traling / for sources field to work as intended.

+# Environmental Variables
 export KEYFACTOR_ADDR=https://kftest.keyfactor.lab/
 export KEYFACTOR_USER=KEYFACTOR\\Administrator
 export KEYFACTOR_PASSWORD=